Step 4: Case Synthesis

 linked

-The failure to disclose information is only unethical when the omitted information constitutes a material fact; non-material omissions do not rise to the level of an ethical violation.
+The failure to disclose information is only unethical when the omitted information constitutes a material fact; non-material omissions do not violate the Code of Ethics.

 2C: Questions & Conclusions 17 25